Undine (novella): Inspirations

-The story was inspired by the works of the occultist Paracelsus, who coined the term "undine" (from Lithuanian language word Vandene (water=vanduo)).
+The story was inspired by the works of the occultist Paracelsus (ca. 1493-1541), who coined the term "undine" (from Lithuanian language word Vandene (water=vanduo)).
 Paracelsus's Book on Nymphs states that undines can gain an immortal soul by marrying a human.
 It mentions the French legend of Melusine, in which a water-spirit marries a knight on condition that he shall never see her on Saturdays, when she resumes her mermaid shape, and the German story of Peter von Staufenberg, in which a fairy kills her human lover when he marries another woman.

-Fouqué may have been more directly influenced by the Comte de Gabalis, a Rosicrucian novel which adapted Paracelsus's ideas.
+Fouqué may have been more directly influenced by the Comte de Gabalis (1670), a Rosicrucian novel which adapted Paracelsus's ideas.
 Another model was probably the 1798 opera Das Donauweibchen, which–like Undine–is set around the Danube and features a love triangle between a man, a woman, and a water nymph.